 Paying for College

 When meeting the financial costs for college, the major responsibility rests with you, the student, and your family.
 The family “contribution” is an assessment of your ability to pay based on information provided on the Free Application for Federal Student Aid (FAFSA).
 Family contributions are determined by using a formula called Federal Needs Analysis Methodology.
 For dependent students, it is based on student and parent information.
-For independent students, it is based on student and spouse information (if married).
+For independent students, it is based on student and spouse/partner information.
 The analysis reviews income, taxes paid, family size, number in college and assets.
 Allowances for taxes paid, Social Security, and moderate family living costs are deducted from income and the remaining available income is then assessed to determine the amount available to assist with school costs.

 In calculating Minnesota grant eligibility, the dependent student’s contribution is not used, only the parents’ contribution is used.